 Once in awhile I’ll get hung up on a rejection, usually because I thought one of the poems was a really good fit for that particular journal.
 When that happens, I have to remind myself of my own experiences as a poetry editor for Washington Square Review.
 Sometimes a poem’s almost there, but not quite; sometimes I already have a couple of poems about bees; sometimes I like the poem but the other editors don’t, and each of us has to compromise from time to time such that we all have an equal opportunity to include the best work we can find and to shape the editorial vision of the journal.
 It certainly doesn’t mean the poet is bad and may not even mean the poem is bad; it just means that we can’t offer space in the current issue.

 Ultimately, rejection means one thing: you sent your work out, and frankly, that’s something you should be proud of.
 I’m proud of my rejections in a way that I wasn’t when I first started writing, and I’m thankful that I’m doing work in a field that permits me to celebrate my personalized failures almost as much as my successes.
 The next time you open an envelope or an e-mail and are greeted with “We regret,” remember: you’re getting this letter because you put yourself out there.
-Read it, think about it, and put yourself out there again.subscribe to Ploughshares?
+Read it, think about it, and put yourself out there again.Might we be so bold as to suggest that you subscribe to Ploughshares?